(aprepitant) Injectable Emulsion, for Intravenous Use

 Intravenous Infusion Over A Period Of 30 Minutes

 Table 3 includes preparation instructions for CINVANTI for HEC as a 130 mg single-dose regimen and for MEC as a 100 mg single dose followed by 2 days of oral aprepitant as a 3-day regimen.
 Differences in preparation for each dose are displayed as bolded text.

-The diluted CINVANTI solution is stable at ambient room temperature for 6 hours in 0.9% Sodium Chloride Injection, USP or 12 hours in 5% Dextrose Injection, USP.
+Diluted CINVANTI solution is stable at ambient room temperature for up to 6 hours in 0.9% Sodium Chloride Injection, USP or 12 hours in 5% Dextrose Injection, USP or up to 72 hours if stored under refrigeration in 0.9% Sodium Chloride Injection, USP or in 5% Dextrose Injection, USP.

 Dosage Forms And Strengths

 Injectable emulsion: 130 mg/18 mL (7.2 mg/mL) aprepitant as an opaque, off-white to amber emulsion, in single-dose vial

 CINVANTI injectable emulsion is supplied as an opaque, off-white to amber emulsion in a single-dose glass vial containing 130 mg/18 mL aprepitant:

 NDC 47426-201-01 1 single-dose vial per carton